 For me, these words pretty much end the debate over institutional audit.
 I just wish more people in positions of power would read what Smith has to say here, and in many other publications.

 I don't sit still very often.
 My wife Sara and I have a wonderful son, Zach (6).
-We also have two border collies, Belle (8) and Woody (3), who take me on fantastic long walks every day.
+We also have two border collies, Belle (9) and Woody (4), who take me on fantastic long walks every day.
 We feel very fortunate to live in the stunningly beautiful county of East Lothian.
 In July 2012, with Belle and Woody, I walked the entire length of the John Muir Way in East Lothian for women suffering from hyperemesis gravidarum, and raised over £1650 for a charity helping them.
-A slideshow of the walk can be viewed here.
 If I have any spare time, I enjoy listening to jazz music.
 I was lucky to be raised in a very musical household - my sister is a professional jazz musician, and from listening to her construct amazing solos I learned some really valuable lessons about the musicality of all forms of communication (in my work, writing).